cozodb/cozo/cozo-bin/README.md

 >
 > As a guard against users accidentally exposing sensitive data,
 > If you bind Cozo to non-loopback addresses,
-> Cozo will generate a token string and require all queries from non-loopback addresses
+> Cozo will generate a token string and require all queries
 > to provide the token string in the HTTP header field `x-cozo-auth`.
 > The warning printed when you start Cozo with a
 > non-default binding will tell you where to find the token string.
 > This “security measure” is not considered sufficient for any purpose
 > and is only intended as a last defence against carelessness.
+>
+> In some environments, setting the header may be difficult or impossible
+> for some of the APIs.
+In this case you can pass the token in the query parameter `auth`.

 ## API